kind-lab/mimic-fhir/README.md

 - Generate the FHIR tables by running [create_fhir_tables.sql](https://github.com/kind-lab/mimic-fhir/blob/main/sql/create_fhir_tables.sql) found in the folder `mimic-fhir/sql`
 - IMPORTANT:
   - this takes a long time and requires a lot of space.
 I kept running out of space when I tried to do it at first.
-  - Realistically, you probably need 1TB of FREE space on the device you're using
+  - Realistically, you probably need 2TB of FREE space on the device you're using
   - This is a lengthy process.
 Just so you can know what you should expect, I ran this on a machine with:
-    - Intel(R) Core(TM) i7-6500U CPU @ 2.50GHz
+    - AMD® Ryzen 9 3900xt 12-core processor × 24
-    - 16 GB RAM
+    - 64 GB RAM
-  - It took ~14 hours
+  - It took ~12 hours

 ```sh
 cd ../sql